FusionAuth/fusionauth-site/site/docs/v1/tech/tutorials/integrate-dotnet-api.md

 {% remote_include https://raw.githubusercontent.com/TheMiniDriver/fusionauth-c--api/main/MyAPI/Program.cs %}
 ```

-This updates the authentication code to extract the JWT from the `app.idt` cookie.
+Note the changes in the `builder.Services.AddAuthentication()` section.This updates the authentication code to extract the JWT from the `app.idt` cookie.
 The `app.idt` cookie has an OpenID Connect JWT that contains the user's identity and claims.
 The `app.idt` cookie is set by the Hosted Backend APIs when the user logs in.
 The `app.idt` cookie is set to the same domain as the FusionAuth instance.
 This allows the {{page.technology}} API to read the cookie and extract the JWT.
+Also note that the issuer is set to `http://localhost:9011` which is the default FusionAuth URL.
+If you are using a different URL, you should update this value.
+The dotnet authentication libraries will seamlessly validate the JWT, including the audience, and extract the identity and claims.
+There is no more you need to do on your part!

 You can now start up your server.
 You should do it in a new terminal window so that you can continue to edit the {{page.technology}} code.